gencat/participa/docs/HOW_TO_UPGRADE.md

 These are custom modules and this is what you have to keep in mind when updating the version of Decidim.

-  1. Decidim Espais Estables ("decidim-assemblies") This module changes "Assembly" translation for "Governing council".
-In catalan, "Assamblea" for "Consell rector". and overwrite the file "highlighted_assemblies".
+  1. Decidim Espais Estables ("decidim-assemblies") This module changes "Assembly" translation:
+        * CA: "Assemblea" for "Consell de participació"
+        * ES: "Asamblea" for "Consejo de participación"

       Modified files are:
-      * "config/locales/" -> You need to add the new locales added in Decidim, and change the string "Assembly" to the "Governing council"
+      * "config/locales/" -> You need to add the new locales added in Decidim, and change the string "Assembly" to the correct translation

   2. Decidim Home ("decidim-core")
       This module, changes some appareance to the home, header and footer of Decidim.

       Modified files are:
-      * "app/views/layouts/" -> overwrite existing decidim layouts, these needs to be upgraded if there are some changes or new functionalities are added.
+      * "app/views/layouts/*" -> overwrite existing decidim layouts, these needs to be upgraded if there are some changes or new functionalities are added.
-      * "app/cells/" -> create new cells content_blocks for hero slider.
+        * "_main_footer.html.erb" -> Customized footer for Generalitat de Catalunya.
       * "config/locales/" -> You need to add the new locales added in Decidim.

       Custom files:
-      * "cells/" -> Creating the new content_block cell for FEDER.
+      * "app/cells/" -> create new cells content_blocks for hero slider.
-      * "_main_footer.html.erb" -> Customized footer for Generalitat de Catalunya.

   3. Decidim Process Extended ("decidim-participatory-processes") This module adds the new fields to the "ParticipatoryProcess": Type, email, and "show_home", so the next files are necessary to overwrite.